-Various alcohol compounds formed during alcoholic fermentation by oxidation of the primary alcohols.
-The artificial word consists of parts of the Latin word "alcohol(us) dehydrogenatus", which means "dehydrated alcohol" or "alcohol from which hydrogen has been removed".
+Various alcohol compounds that are formed during alcoholic fermentation by oxidation of the primary alcohols.
+The artificial word consists of parts of the Latin name "alcohol(us) dehydrogenatus", which means "dehydrated alcohol" or "alcohol from which hydrogen has been removed".
 In terms of quantity, formaldehyde (methanal) is the most important aldehyde.
 It is used as a disinfectant (formalin solution) and for the production of organic preparations.
 The most important aldehyde in wine production is acetaldehyde.
-Aldehydes also play a role in polymerisation reactions (caking of smallest particles).
-They can also contribute positively to the aroma in low concentrations, for example the phenol aldehyde vanillin.
-Certain aldehydes are the sensory cause of firn taste (age firn) and air taste (aldehyde clay).
-See a list of all wine ingredients under total extract.
+Aldehydes also play a role in polymerisation reactions (caking together of smallest particles).
+They can also contribute positively to the aroma in weak concentrations, for example the phenol aldehyde vanillin.
+Certain aldehydes are the sensory cause of firn flavour (ageing firn) and air flavour (aldehyde tone).
+See a list of all wine constituents under total extract.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen